mcellteam/cellblender_tutorials/examine_output.rst

 Visualize the Molecules
 =============================================

-Visualize molecules with DReAMM in this video tutorial.
+Visualize molecules with CellBlender in this video tutorial.

 .. raw:: html